Olive White Smith: Personal life

-Olive White married architect Clinton Smith (1846-1905) and their home was in Middlebury, Vermont, until 1891, when her husband accepted a position in the War Department at Washington, D.C., as Chief of Construction and Repair under Hon.
-Redfield Proctor, then secretary of War in Harrison's administration, and moved his family to that city, where Smith was actively engaged in literary pursuits.
+Olive White married architect Clinton Smith (1846-1905) and their home was in Middlebury, Vermont, until 1891, when her husband accepted a position in the War Department in Washington, D.C., as Chief of Construction and Repair under Redfield Proctor, then Secretary of War in the Harrison administration, and moved his family to that city, where Smith was actively engaged in literary pursuits.

-They had 6 children: Charles Lynn Smith (1869-1875), Clifton Roberts Smith (1878-1923), Delmar White Smith (1874-1949, contracting builder in Manila), Harold Smith (1882-1967), Leon Neil Smith (1889-1936), Helena Mercy Smith (b.
+They had six children: Charles Lynn Smith (1869-1875), Clifton Roberts Smith (1878-1923), Delmar White Smith (1874-1949, contracting builder in Manila), Harold Smith (1882-1967), Leon Neil Smith (1889-1936), Helena Mercy Smith (b.
 1872) (wife of Prof. Charles J. Bullock of Harvard).

 Clinton Smith designed many buildings in Middlebury and around Vermont, such as the court house, town hall, Methodist church, Baptist church, Beckwith block, Dyer block and many residences, including the South Pleasant Street, Middlebury, residence where they lived.
 He designed the Shard Villa, the stone residence in Salisbury, Vermont, of Columbus Smith.
 He designed also the library annex to the Capitol building in Montpelier, Vermont, and the Vermont State Hospital at Waterbury.

 She died on August 26, 1918, and is buried with her husband at Foote Street Cemetery, Middlebury, under a beautiful monument.